fireship-io/fireship.io/hugo/content/courses/flutter-firebase/_index.md

 - Layout and Scrolling
 - Navigation
 - Themes
+- Sign In with Google or Apple
-- State Management and Async Data Flow
+- Async Programming and State Management with Provider
-- Firebase Auth, Firestore, Analytics, and Performance
+- Advanced usage of Firestore
 - Releasing to Google Play and the Apple App Store
-- And more...

-### 🤔 Is this Course Right for Me?
+## 🤔 Is this Course Right for Me?

-This course is intermediate level and designed to help you become productive at building full-stack Flutter apps.
-It assumes you have at least basic knowledge of programming, ideally in a language similar to JavaScript, C#, or Java.
+This course is intermediate level and designed to help you become a productive full-stack Flutter app developer.
+It assumes you have some basic knowledge of programming, ideally in a language similar to JavaScript, C#, or Java.
 It is fast-paced and similar to [my style on YouTube](https://www.youtube.com/channel/UCsBjURrPoezykLs9EqgamOA?), but far more in-depth and comprehensive.

-### Is this Course Updated?
+## Is this Course Updated?

-Yes, the last code review and update was completed on **August 24th, 2019**.
+The last code review and update was completed on **April 14th, 2020** using Flutter version `1.12.13`.
 The course receives regular updates, especially to address breaking changes in Flutter and/or Firebase.

-### 🏎️ Test Drive
+## 🏎️ Test Drive

 You can download the app we're building on Google Play or the App Store, so give it a test drive before you enroll.